beinghaziq/programming-exercises/need_solution.md

 Koko likes to eat slowly but still wants to finish eating all the bananas before the guards return.
 Return the minimum integer k such that she can eat all the bananas within h hours.

-2. Find unsorted array in array
-3. Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+2. Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.